Digital-Sauce/CharacterTTS/README.md

 # Character TTS

-Character TTS is a simple yet powerful plugin that integrates Azure Text-to-Speech capabilities into your project.
-It converts dialogue into spoken audio using a variety of Azure voices.
+Character TTS is a simple yet powerful plugin that integrates Azure Text-to-Speech capabilities into the RuneLite client.
+It converts written dialogue into spoken audio using the Azure cloud API.

 ## Features

 - **Azure Integration:**
-  Configure your API key and region to connect to Azure’s Text-to-Speech services.
+  Configure your API key and region (northcentralus) to connect to Azure’s Text-to-Speech services.
 - **Voice Selection:**
   - Choose from all available Azure voices.
   - Assign a dedicated voice for the player character.
   - Select a different voice for all non-player characters (NPCs).
 - **Dialogue Playback:**
   Currently, only dialogue is spoken.
-- **Planned Enhancements:**
-  Future updates will support unique voices for named NPCs, adding more personality and depth to in-game interactions.

 ## Installation